justinca/w0abe-blog/content/blog/projects/ft8-ft891/index.md

 <span style="color:gray">*Homebrew packet interface cable*</span>

 ## Challenges
-The packet interface cable was pretty straight forward.
+The packet interface cable was pretty straightforward.
 Be aware you are working with very, very small wires.
 I followed the "use a lighter method" and it worked well enough.
 Make sure you hold the flame to the ire just long enough to soften it.

 `youtube:https://www.youtube.com/embed/n5o2drU65UM`
 <span style="color:gray">*How to strip real small wires*</span>